Coastal birds are in crisis.

 Threatened by climate change, development, overfishing, and pollution, seabird populations around the world have decreased by 70 percent since 1950.
-In North American alone, shorebird populations have decreased by 70 percent since 1973.
+In North America alone, shorebird populations have decreased by 70 percent since 1973.
 Through our national Coasts strategy, Audubon is working to reverse this crisis in four ways:

 Coastal Resilience: Rebuilding and strengthening coastlines through “natural infrastructure,” which create undisturbed habitat for birds and other wildlife, save taxpayer dollars, and safeguard communities from the effects of climate change.

 Coastal Stewardship: Recruiting leaders and volunteers who are dedicated to reducing the threats posed to beach-nesting birds through advocacy, education, and on-the-ground conservation.